Quadratrix: Quadratrix of Dinostratus

-Another construction is as follows.
+One construction is as follows.
 DAB is a quadrant in which the line DA and the arc are divided into the same number of equal parts.
 Radii are drawn from the centre of the quadrant to the points of division of the arc, and these radii are intersected by the lines drawn parallel to AB and through the corresponding points on the radius D̅A̅.
 The locus of these intersections is the quadratrix.